michaelgowie/hangman822/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.
 ---
+milestone_2 contains the function which generates a _random_ word
+---
+milestone_3 contains the functions which obtain a guessed letter from the user and check whether it is contained in the guess